Marketing

 The more loyal a customer, the more they have to offer in the long run.
 But, many marketers make the mistake of oversimplifying the concept of loyalty and the actions it comprises.

-Often marketers will focus on metrics which measure their customers’ loyalty in one dimension only.
-They tend to pick the metrics which are easiest to gather.
+Often marketers will focus on metrics which measure their customers’ loyalty in one dimension only, and tend to pick the metrics which are easiest to gather.
 These are usually related to behavioral loyalty.
-For example:

 Purchase behaviors (favorite products, time trends, location, etc.)